-Commenced our partnership with Swinburne University to strengthen community services and deliver better outcomes for vulnerable people by engaging deprivation and substance dependency.
+Commenced our partnership with Swinburne University to strengthen community services and deliver better outcomes for vulnerable people by engaging researchers to look at new ways to address poverty, deprivation and substance dependency.

 Continued our partnership with Gandel Philanthropy to run the Mother and Baby Residential Withdrawal Service, which received the Excellence in Women's Health Award at the 2018 Victorian Public Healthcare Awards.